thenaterhood/dotfiles/README.md

 ------------

-To install the configurations, you must check out the repository from github using:
+To install the configurations, you must check out the repository from github into the directory of your choice using:

 	git clone --recursive https://github.com/thenaterhood/dotfiles.git ~/dotfiles

-This command clones the repository to the dot-conf folder in your user directory.
+This command clones the repository to the dotfiles folder in your user directory.
+Note that the rest of these instructions assume you placed the dotfiles folder into your user directory, in ~/dotfiles.
+If you put it somewhere else, be sure to adjust the path whenever the folder is referenced.

 followed by